 Manuscripts must be submitted in English (American style), and must be double-spaced with no less than 12 cpi font and 3-cm margins throughout.
 If you are not a native English speaker, we strongly recommend that you have your manuscript professionally edited before submission.
-Professional editing will mean that reviewers are better able to read and assess your manuscript.
+Professional editing will help reviewers better assess your manuscript.
 Please see Wiley Author services for recommendations.

-The Journal of Morphology follows the codes for publication ethics as developed by the Committee of Publication Ethics (COPE; for authors: http://publicationethics.org/about/guide/authors).
-Potential conflicts will be solved according to these guidelines. – To avoid potential conflicts among authors, multiple-author papers should include a statement about the contribution by each individual author.
+The Journal of Morphology abides by Wiley's ethics guidelines and by the guidelines produced by the Committee on Publication Ethics.
+Please contact the editorial office with any questions on ethics or authorship.
+To avoid potential conflicts among authors, multiple-author papers should include a statement about the contribution by each individual author.

 The first page of the manuscript should include the complete title of the paper; the names of authors and their affiliations; a short title (not more than 40 characters including spaces); and name, postal address, E-mail address, and phone number of person to whom editorial correspondence, page proofs, and reprint requests should be sent.

+Text.
 The body of Research Articles must be organized into the following sections: Abstract, Introduction, Material and Methods, Results, Discussion, Author contributions and Acknowledgments.
 Science must be fully reproducible.
 Therefore, the Material and Methods section must include explicit statements about the species studied (including the taxonomic author), number of individual animals studied, sample sizes for each method / experiment used, as well as the dates and location of the study.
 We do not publish studies based on an inappropriate sample size.
-Specimen numbers and the depository of the material studied must be made explicit.
-The Materials and Methods section must also include a statement that the research complied with protocols approved by the appropriate institutional animal care committee and adhered to the legal requirements of the country in which the research was conducted (protocol / permit numbers shall be given.)
+Origin of material, specimen numbers, and the depository of the material studied must be made explicit.
+The Materials and Methods section must also include a statement that all aspects of the research complied with protocols approved by the appropriate institutional animal care committee and adhered to the legal requirements of the country in which the research was conducted (protocol / permit numbers shall be given.)
 Journal of Morphology supports the Research Resource Identifiers (RRIDs) initiative.
 To obtain specific identifiers for your antibodies, model animal strains, etc. go to the Resource Identification Portal and obtain the RRID.